eltislab/eltislab.website/content/news/2020-05_test-testing/index.md

 ---
 title: Recruitment in the Eltis lab
 subtitle: We are accepting applications!
-summary: The Eltis lab is looking to recruit PhD students and post docs, contact us.
+summary: The Eltis lab is looking to recruit PhD students and post docs for 2021, contact us.
 date: 2020-05-02T23:30:12.413Z
 news: news
 image: